 John Thompson, Managing Editor

-John Thompson is managing editor of Arctic Weekly.
+John Thompson is managing editor of Arctic Deeply.
 He has spent more than a decade working as a journalist in Canada’s north.
 He most recently served as the editor of the Yukon News in Whitehorse, and prior to that worked as a reporter for the newspaper.
 He also worked as a reporter and assistant editor for Nunatsiaq News in Iqaluit, Nunavut.
 In these roles he won more than a dozen regional and national newspaper awards.
 His writing has also appeared in the Globe and Mail, and his takes on northern politics have been featured in broadcasts by the CBC, APTN and CTV.
 He currently lives in Kingston, Ontario, which he often finds too warm for his liking.

 Hannah Hoag, Founding Editor